 Second, if you’re working with a scriptwriter, send them all the guidelines, like the objectives, client brief, and other mandatory elements.

 Third, establish a template that you and/or your scriptwriter can follow.
-Having a template or format can make writing the draft easier.
+Having a template or format can make writing the draft easier so always setup templates for your animation pipelines.
 It will save up tons of time and ensure your scriptwriter follows the writing style of your animation studio.

 Fourth, remember to be as detailed as possible while maintaining the word count.
 Encourage your writer to let their imagination run wild.
 The more descriptive your scenes and characters are, the better your team will be able to understand your writer’s vision for the client brief.

 Fifth, keep in close communication with your animation client.
-This refers to asking for feedback once you complete the first draft of your script.
+This refers to asking for feedback once you complete the first draft of your script and implementing a feedback loop into your animation production pipeline.

 4) Animation Direction and Character Design